 TGbn editor: Please change the subclause as follows:

-37.4 Buffer status report enhancement operation
+37.4 Enhanced Buffer status report operation

-A UHR STA shall set the BSR Enhancement Support field in the UHR Capabilities element transmitted by the STA to 1 if dot11UHRBSREImplemented is true; otherwise, the UHR STA shall set the BSR Enhancement Support field to 0.
+A UHR STA shall set the Enhanced BSR Support field in the UHR Capabilities element transmitted by the STA to 1 if dot11UHREBSRImplemented is true; otherwise, the UHR STA shall set the Enhanced BSR Support field to 0.

 A UHR non-AP STA may provide buffer status reports to assist its associated AP in allocating UL MU resources (see 26.5.5 Buffer status report operation).
-When the queue size for a given TID is greater than can be indicated in the QoS Control field or in the BSR Control field, the UHR non-AP STA may deliver the queue size in a BSR Enhancement field of a frame to the AP so that the AP can allocate accurate resources to the non-AP STA.
-The format of and the container for the BSR Enhancement field is TBD.
+When the queue size for a given TID is greater than can be indicated in the QoS Control field or in the BSR Control field, the UHR non-AP STA may deliver the queue size in an EBSR Control field of a frame to the AP so that the AP can allocate accurate resources to the non-AP STA.

-A UHR non-AP STA shall not transmit a frame with the BSR Enhancement field to an AP unless the UHR non-AP STA has received from the AP a UHR Capabilities element with the BSR Enhancement Support field equal to 1.
+A UHR non-AP STA shall not transmit a frame with the Enhanced BSR field to an AP unless the UHR non-AP STA has received from the AP a UHR Capabilities element with the Enhanced BSR Support field equal to 1.

+A UHR non-AP STA reports the buffer status in the EBSR Control field transmitted to its associated AP, in a QoS Data, a QoS Null, or a Management frame as defined below.

+•For a TID indicated in the TID field of the EBSR Control field, the UHR non-AP STA shall indicate the queue size for the TID in the Queue Size Uunscaled Value field of the EBSR Control field; the non-AP STA may set the Queue Size Unscaled Value field to 255 to indicate a queue size greater than 35,570,688 octets for that TID.

+•If there is a Queue Size subfield in a QoS Control field transimitted together with an EBSR Control field in the same frame, when the TID indicated in the TID subfield of the QoS Control field is the same as the TID indicated in the TID field of the EBSR Control field, the value of the Queue Size subfield shall set to 254.

+NOTE: A UHR non-AP STA is allowed to report buffer status of two different TIDs by a QoS Control field and an EBSR field in the same frame, respectively.

+NOTE: A UPH Control subfield is allowed to be aggregated with an EBSR Control field in an A-Control subfield.

 TGbn editor: Please change the subclause as follows: